raspishake/rsudp/docs/raspberryshake.rst

 .. note:: This request will time out if there is no data being sent to the port.

-After initializing the library, the :func:`rsudp.raspberryshake.getDATA` function and its derivatives are available for use.
+After initializing the library, the :func:`rsudp.raspberryshake.getDATA` function and its derivatives will be available for use.

 .. automodule:: rsudp.raspberryshake